Creating a More Perfect Union

 When anxieties rise due to political and economic conflict, an inflated and encroaching federal government, and politicking in lieu of governing, solutions lay not in representative assemblies in Washington, D.C., but rather in the State Legislatures who, by Article V of the U.S. Constitution, hold the key to a more reliable process to change how government works.
 In today’s seemingly never-ending partisan divide, a constitutionally sanctioned Convention of States is the necessary remedy to create a “more perfect union.”

-The year 2020 risks being remembered as an age of socialist rhetoric and nearly fascist extremes.
+The 2020's risks being remembered as an era enamored by socialist rhetoric and nearly fascist extremes.
 Instead, may it be a year mindful of the words of Abraham Lincoln, “that government of the people, by the people, for the people, shall not perish from the earth.”

 A Constitution in the Rearview Mirror